A repository for the new Plugin Check plugin from the WordPress Performance and Plugins Team.

 wp plugin check command.
 For example, to check the “Hello Dolly” plugin: wp plugin check hello.php

---require argument of WP-CLI, to manually load the cli.php file within the plugin checker directory before WordPress is loaded.
-For example: wp plugin check hello.php --require=./wp-content/plugins/plugin-check/cli.phpwp plugin check https://example.com/plugin.zip or to check a plugin from a path: wp plugin check /path/to/pluginTo set up the repository locally, you will need to clone this GitHub repository (or a fork of it) and then install the relevant dependencies:
+--require argument to manually load cli.php from the plugin checker directory before WordPress loads.
+For example: wp plugin check hello.php --require=./wp-content/plugins/plugin-check/cli.phpwp plugin check https://example.com/plugin.zip or to check a plugin from a path: wp plugin check /path/to/pluginEvery pull request opened against this repository gets an automatic “Open in WordPress Playground” button appended to its description, running this PR’s build of Plugin Check in your browser — no local setup required.

 git clone https://github.com/WordPress/plugin-check.git wp-content/plugins/plugin-check